 Frequently Asked Questions

-GoStork is the only online platform where intended parents can find, compare, and connect with egg donors from various egg donation agencies, surrogacy agencies, and (coming very soon!)
-IVF clinics - all in one simple platform and all free of charge.
+GoStork is the only online platform where intended parents can find, compare, and connect with egg donors from various egg donation agencies, surrogacy agencies, and (coming very soon!) fertility clinics – all in one simple platform and all free of charge.
 There are so many options and so much information out there in the fertility industry.
 It can be hard to make sense of, hard to know if you’re making the best decisions, and overall very time consuming to research on your own.
 By bringing much needed organization and transparency to our industry, GoStork reduces the amount of work and confusion intended parents often run into when starting their journey to parenthood.

 To start, we have gathered and vetted top providers from across the US for inclusion on our unique platform.
 We allow intended parents to filter providers by their preferences, select their favorites and then easily compare them side-by-side.
 The process is then even further streamlined through direct scheduling!
 With surrogacy agencies, intended parents can book a meeting right from GoStork’s scheduling tool.
 Intended parents can also easily connect with their preferred egg donors (via their egg donor agencies) by simply marking that they’re ‘Interested’.
 GoStork then makes the connection and the agency reaches out to schedule the meeting.